Anterior Cruciate Ligament Tear (ACL Tears):

 Do ACL Tears Hurt?

 Yes.
-When the damage occurs, you will experience discomfort and maybe hear or feel a pop.
+When the damage occurs, your child will experience discomfort and maybe hear or feel a pop.

 Adolescents and children are still developing.
 Reconstructing an ACL might result in growth plate damage, which can cause bone development issues.
 The surgeon may wait until the kid is older and their bones have matured before operating on the ACL, or they may utilize sophisticated procedures to avoid damaging the growth plate.